Hell in a Cell (2014): Storylines

-On the September 26 edition of SmackDown, Big Show defeated Rusev by disqualification after Rusev hit Big Show with a Russian flag.
-On the September 29 edition of Raw, Big Show attacked Rusev and tore down a Russian flag.
-On the October 3 edition of Smackdown, Rusev attacked Big Show.
-On the October 13 edition of Raw, Rusev defeated Big Show by disqualification after Mark Henry attacked Rusev.
+On the September 26 episode of SmackDown, Big Show defeated Rusev by disqualification after Rusev hit Big Show with a Russian flag.
+On the September 29 episode of Raw, Big Show attacked Rusev and tore down a Russian flag.
+On the October 3 episode of Smackdown, Rusev attacked Big Show.
+On the October 13 episode of Raw, Rusev defeated Big Show by disqualification after Mark Henry attacked Rusev.
 On October 14, WWE.com announced that Big Show would face Rusev at Hell in a Cell.

-At Night of Champions, Gold and Stardust defeated The Usos to win the WWE Tag Team Championship.
-On the September 26 edition of SmackDown, The Usos defeated Gold and Stardust via disqualification in a rematch for the tag title.
+At Night of Champions, Gold and Stardust defeated The Usos (Jey Uso and Jimmy Uso) to win the WWE Tag Team Championship.
+The two teams had a title rematch on the September 26 episode where The Usos won via disqualification, but not the titles.
 In the following weeks, the two teams clashed in six-man tag team matches, which The Usos won.
-On October 20, it was announced on WWE.com that Gold and Stardust would defend the title against The Usos at Hell in a Cell.
+On October 20, it was announced on WWE.com that another title rematch was scheduled for Hell in a Cell.

-On the September 22 edition of Raw, Dolph Ziggler defeated The Miz to win the Intercontinental Championship.
+On the September 22 episode of Raw, Dolph Ziggler defeated The Miz to win the Intercontinental Championship.
 On the September 26 episode of SmackDown, Cesaro won a battle royal to face Ziggler for the title later in the night.
 Later in the night, Ziggler defeated Cesaro, but Cesaro was holding the bottom rope and the referee didn't see it.
-On the September 29 edition of Raw, Ziggler successfully defended the title in a triple threat match against The Miz and Cesaro.
+On the September 29 episode of Raw, Ziggler successfully defended the title in a triple threat match against The Miz and Cesaro.
 On the October 20 episode of Raw, Cesaro defeated Ziggler in a non-title match.
 On the October 24 episode of Smackdown, Ziggler successfully defended the title against Cesaro.
-Later in the night, it was announced that Ziggler would defend the title against Cesaro in a 2-out-of-3 falls match at the event.
+Later in the night, it was announced that Ziggler would defend the title against Cesaro in a two out of three falls match at the event.

 The Kickoff pre-show featured a special broadcast of "Mizdow TV" with The Miz as the special guest.